RJTPP/open-webui-vllm-think-formatter/README.md

 > [!TIP]
-> Long reasoning outputs can still cause some lag when expanding the `<details>` block in OpenWebUI — especially during streaming.
+> Long reasoning outputs can cause some lag when expanding the `<details>` block in OpenWebUI — especially during streaming.
 > Setting `USE_STREAMING = False` may slightly improve performance by preventing blockquote rendering until the full response is complete.
 > For best results, avoid expanding the reasoning block while it’s still being generated.

+## 📜 License

+This project is released under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software under the terms of the MIT License.
+See the LICENSE file for detailed terms and conditions.